matthutchinson/acts_as_textcaptcha/README.md

 ## Translations

-The gem uses the standard Rails I18n translation approach (with a fall-back to English).
+The following strings are translatable (with Rails I18n translations):

 ```yaml
 en: